jessefrench/codewars/README.md

 ```

-Now that we have our pseudo code written, let's finish this out with the actual code.
+Now that we have our pseudocode written, let's finish this out with the actual code.

 ```javascript
 // function that takes in an array